npolley/CircumSpectrum/src/CORALIE/README.md

 1. **Choose two fingerprints**
    - Select an intersecting pair of fingerprints from the interactive Tier 1 correlation plot for detailed comparison.
 2. **Select display features**
-   - Optionally filter to specific subsystem models significant to phenotypic output in reference assay.
-Select hierarchical clustering or diagonal optimisation.
+   - Optionally, filter to specific subsystem models that are significant to phenotypic output in the reference assay.
+Then choose either hierarchical clustering or diagonal optimization.
+To localize common subsystems, diagonal optimization is recommended, along with isolating only correlations *greater than* a chosen threshold using the scroll bar.
+Likewise, hierarchical clustering is useful for identifying diverging subsystem effects, especially when isolating correlations *less than* a selected threshold.
 3. **Compute and visualize correlations**
    - CORALIE calculates correlations between subsystem-level fingerprint features of the two fingerprints and plots them.
 4. **Interpret correlations**